dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T991: Sustainable land practices must be promoted.
+### T991: Policies should promote community trusts and sustainability.

 |Support|
 |---|